kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 has-home-img: kdz-header.jpg
 tags: [javascript, node, kaidez]
 ---
-I discovered some cool techniques after working on a bunch of web development projects, techniques based mostly around tooling.
-I knew I would use the techniques and tools for future projects, and also knew that I had to find a way to easily set them up at the start of each project.
+I came up with some cool techniques after working on a bunch of web development projects, techniques based mostly around front-end tooling.
+I knew I would use these techniques and tools in future projects, and also knew that I had to find a way to easily set them up at the start of each project.

 I solved the problem by creating a [Node](https://nodejs.org/ "Go to the Node site") scaffolding CLI tool.
 I'm also being cute about it and naming it based on my hacker alias, calling it "kdz".